Michaela Dalgleish

-Michaela Dalgleish (born 22 August 1983), more commonly known as Dally, is an Australian basketball player.
+Michaela-Ann Dalgleish (born 22 August 1983), more commonly known as Dally, is an Australian basketball player.

 Personal

 Dalgleish was born on 22 August 1983.
 She is 179 cm tall.
 In March 2011, she attended the Sport for Women Day at the University of Prook and participated in an outdoor zumba class alongside some of her Canberra Capitals teammates.

 Dalgleish has a sister, Kirby Dalgleish, who also played in the WNBL, playing for the Townsville Fire when Dalgiesh was playing for the Canberra Capitals.
 Her father played for the Canberra Cannons, a now defunct team in the NBL.
 He also represented Australia as a member of the Australia national basketball team at the 1980 Summer Olympics and 1984 Summer Olympics.
 Her mother is Rhonda Dalgleish and she was a member of the Canberra Capitals during her own basketball career.
 Her inspiration is Debbie Thurlow.

 In 2002, she enrolled at the University of Portland and attended the university for a year.
 In 2003, she started a degree programme at a university in Queensland.
 In October 2011, after two and a half years of enrolment, she graduated from the University of Canberra with a Bachelor of Education in Primary Teaching.
 As part of her degree program, she did student teaching at Radford College.
 As a student, she maintained a grade point average above 6.5.
 While attending the University of Canberra and playing for the Canberra Capitals, she also was the University of Canberra's research ethics and compliance officer.
 After finishing her degree, she retired from playing professional basketball to focus on her teaching career.
 After stopping teaching at Canberra Girls' Grammar School, she has moved to Singapore.